whistlegraph/aesthetic-computer/README.txt

       - [x] Paste a signature with timestamp in the corner. that is NOT opaque and in the bottom left corner.
   - [x] Review spreadsheet metadata: https://docs.google.com/spreadsheets/d/10aeN4WyTQ1UQUT9-IUbKFdoeEfkumqM6_8mvFs5dVq8/edit#gid=1052521247

+*** Better Logging ***
+  - [x] Create a logs.mjs file that can enable / disable certain development log flags when working, such as disabling all "store" logs.

 *** Project Order ***
 *** VS Code Extension ***